itssnee/discord-simple-token-checker/readme.md

 ![image](https://media.discordapp.net/attachments/1023911532108709898/1050507164990582934/image.png?width=823&height=432)

 # Disclaimer
+you can buy the premium and better version at https://sensaltsshop.mysellix.io/product/639531a54d460 (recommended if you bulk check your tokens, please only check your own tokens.).
 Please don't use this code for any illegal purposes, I made this programm for fun and it shouldn't be abused, I am not responsible for the user's actions, this project is just a normal project to learn coding.
 Please don't skid or remake this project
 Plus skidding won't make you cool or a coder :)